naninovel/docs/docs/guide/getting-started.md

 ![](https://i.gyazo.com/91d056eb5b6278e5c9a28f59c8ff8732.png)

 If you get an error when installing the package, make sure you're authenticated (on the local machine) as the GitHub user, which was assigned in the account dashboard.
+Usually, installing [GitHub Desktop](https://github.com/apps/desktop) and logging in with your user account is sufficient.
 Refer to the Unity guide for more info on authentication: [docs.unity3d.com/Manual/upm-config-https-git.html](https://docs.unity3d.com/Manual/upm-config-https-git.html).

 ::: tip
 Over the course of using Naninovel a number of assets (configuration, settings, saves, etc) will be automatically generated inside `Assets/NaninovelData` folder.
 Don't modify the contents of the folder or move it (it'll be automatically regenerated).
 If you wish to change the location of the data folder, use `Generated Data Path` property in the engine configuration menu.